StephenPhilipOFlynn/project5-mildrew/README.md

 ## Credits

-* Although unfinished, the existing processes and some code was taken from Code Institute walkthrough project 'Malaria Detector' by Gyan Shashwat1611. https://github.com/GyanShashwat1611/WalkthroughProject01/
+* Although unfinished, the existing processes and certain code was taken from Code Institute walkthrough project 'Malaria Detector' by Gyan Shashwat. https://github.com/GyanShashwat1611/WalkthroughProject01/

 ### Content

 - .
 - Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media